justin2004/weblog/DRAFTS/troubleshooting/README.md

 2) bring awareness of all the ways to configure the system (or learn quickly) -- a.k.a know which knobs we are able to turn

-3) sound the alarm and attempt to persuade access gatekeepers that we need to change access (from preplanned telemetry to ad hoc telemetry).
+3) sound the alarm and attempt to persuade access gatekeepers that we need to move along the access dimension (from preplanned telemetry to ad hoc telemetry).

-4) apply troubleshooting tools/techniques to operating systems, runtimes (e.g. JVMs), and applications -- a.k.a be a [systems programmer]().
+4) apply troubleshooting tools/techniques to operating systems, runtimes (e.g. JVMs), and applications -- a.k.a be a systems programmer.

 I enjoy (1) and (2) and I really enjoy (4).
 I don't enjoy doing (3).